top of page

 01

-Machine Intelligence Accelerated Discovery of Sustainable, Biobased Nanocomposites with Programmable Properties
+Machine Intelligence Accelerated Discovery of Sustainable Biopolymer Nanocomposites with Programmable Properties

-Our research integrates machine learning (ML)-enabled predictive and generative modeling with collaborative robotics to accelerate the discovery of sustainable, biobased nanocomposites with programmable properties.
-We aim to develop all-natural plastic alternatives and antimicrobial, biobased food packaging films to address environmental plastic pollution challenges, food safety, quality preservation, and post-harvest contamination.
+Our research integrates machine learning (ML)-enabled predictive and generative modeling with robotic automation to accelerate the discovery and optimization of sustainable biopolymer nanocomposites with programmable properties.
+We aim to develop biodegradable alternatives to conventional plastics and antimicrobial food packaging films to address global challenges in plastic pollution, postharvest produce safety, and food quality preservation.

 Plastic Bottles